PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 [Data Science Community Newsletter](https://cds.nyu.edu/newsletter/): Journalism, research papers, events, tools/software, jobs, and more.

+[Conor Dewey's Newsletter](https://www.conordewey.com/newsletter): I send an email newsletter every Tuesday with my notes for the past week — the stories and links that I thought were interesting, plus any new posts or projects I’ve been working on.

 ## Podcasts

 [The Data Engineering Podcast](https://www.dataengineeringpodcast.com/): The Data Engineering Podcast tackles a new approach to data management every week.